Aneesh Chaganty

 Aneesh Chaganty (/əˈniːʃ ˈtʃɑːɡənti/;/te/ born 1991 or 1992) is an American film director and screenwriter.
 He made his feature film directorial debut with the 2018 thriller Searching, for which he won the Alfred P. Sloan Feature Film Prize at the 2018 Sundance Film Festival.

 Early life and education

-Aneesh Chaganty was born in 1991 or 1992 in Redmond, Washington, and grew up in San Jose, California.
-His parents, originally from Andhra Pradesh, India, moved to the U.S. in the 1980s.
-His father, who obtained an MS degree in computer engineering from Drexel University, serves as a director and Chief Technology Officer at a software publishing, consultancy and supply company founded by both his parents, AppEnsure Inc.
+Aneesh Chaganty was born in either 1991 or 1992 in a Telugu family in Redmond, Washington, and was raised in San Jose, California.
+His parents, who originally emigrated from Andhra Pradesh, India, moved to the United States in the 1980s.

-Chaganty attended Valley Christian High School from 2005 to 2009.
+His father, who obtained an MS degree in computer engineering from Drexel University, serves as a director and Chief Technology Officer at a software publishing, consultancy and supply company founded by both his parents, AppEnsure Inc. Chaganty attended Valley Christian High School from 2005 to 2009.
 He graduated from USC School of Cinematic Arts in 2013 with a degree in film and television production.

 Career

 2014–2017: early career

 In 2014, Chaganty's two-minute short film, a Google Glass spot called Seeds, became an internet sensation after garnering more than 1 million YouTube views in 24 hours.
 Following its success, Chaganty was invited to join the Google 5 team at Google Creative Lab in New York City, where he spent two years writing and directing Google commercials.
 He also made one for Super Bowl.